prompt-injection containment

 On-prem or VPC, full audit trail

 Run deny.sh inside your own infrastructure.
 Customer-controlled BYOK encryption under your AWS KMS CMK.
 Tamper-evident audit chain with RFC 3161 signed receipts.
 SAML SSO for workforce identity.
-Every claim mapped to SOC 2 + ISO 27001 in the public controls map.
+Every claim mapped to SOC 2 + ISO 27001 in the public controls map, and specified in whitepaper §6.

 SLA